Death Road

 How did the name "Death Road" appear?

-Such a terrible name of the road appeared quite recently – back in 1999.
+Such a terrible name for the road appeared quite recently – back in 1999.
 This year was remembered due to a major accident when 8 tourists from Israel died on the road.
 Although there were accidents much more terrible than this.
-For example, in 1983, the bus fell into the canyon, more than 100 passengers were there.
+For example, in 1983, a bus fell into the canyon, with more than 100 passengers.
 More than 25 thousand tourists, mostly cyclists, have visited this place since the 90s.
 Desperate cyclists often come here to increase the level of adrenaline in the blood.
-However, the residents of Bolivia are "having fun" like this quite often, because the "death road" is the only way to travel between the northern and southern parts of the country.
-If you decide to visit Bolivia and visit this road, we highly recommend going there with some local people who are experts in driving this part.
+However, the residents of Bolivia "have fun" like this quite often because the "death road" is the only way to travel between the northern and southern parts of the country.
+If you decide to visit Bolivia and explore this road, we highly recommend going with some local people who are experts in driving this route.
 They do it all their life and know what to expect.
 There are a lot of tracks and big cars, which can make big problems for inexperienced drivers.

 What's the weather like on the infamous Death Road?